tomdpb/toms-territory/content/about/about_me.en.md

 ## Spoken Languages

 I'm very interested in languages.
-I've done some research in many languages and scripting systems just out of curiosity.
-To this day I still remember how I learnt to read the Cyrillic alphabet while I was 14 and was supposed to be studying for a maths exam.
-Although I'd love to properly learn many more, the ones I currently speak are:
+I've done some research in many languages and scripting systems just out of sheer curiosity.
+To this day I still remember how I learnt to read the Cyrillic alphabet when I was 14 and was supposed to be studying for a maths exam.
+I can still read it, but I have no idea what I'm saying!
+Although I'd love to properly learn many more, the languages I currently speak are:

 - English (native)
 - Portuguese (native)